 Students receiving financial aid must maintain Satisfactory Academic Progress (SAP) at Georgia Military College in order to remain eligible for financial aid consideration.
-All students who receive financial aid are expected to complete a minimum number of credit hours and maintain a minimum grade point average each quarter as demonstration that they are making satisfactory academic progress.
+Students with no GMC academic history (first term attending and incoming transfer students) will be assumed to be making satisfactory progress.
+All students who receive financial aid are expected to complete a minimum number of credit hours and maintain a minimum grade point average each quarter as a demonstration that they are making satisfactory academic progress.
 The Financial Aid Office evaluates SAP after the completion of each term.
 Federal regulation requires that all terms of enrollment must be considered in SAP, including summer and terms for which a student is not receiving financial aid.
 The standard for Satisfactory Academic Progress (SAP) measures three components:

-- A qualitative component: Minimum Cumulative GPA Standard - An incremental quantitative component: completion rate of credit hours earned versus attempted - An overall quantitative component: maximum time for the completion of a student's academic program
+- A qualitative component: Minimum Cumulative GPA Standard; - An incremental quantitative component: completion rate of credit hours earned versus attempted; and - An overall quantitative component: maximum time for the completion of a student's academic program.